Faculty Successes & Opportunities

 Goals of the WeR1 Faculty Success Program were created with the understanding that faculty retention and advancement depends upon increased transparency, supportive structures, and resources that allow faculty to transition, rebuild, recover, and/or refocus their research, scholarship, and creative work.
 Any investment must encompass both small steps and expansive interdisciplinary initiatives—faculty need support now, but they also need that support to remain in place and be accessible in the coming years.
 The OVPR has committed over $1 million in funding for this program over the next two years.

-UNM Main Campus tenure track or research faculty are eligible to apply for the programs when available.
+UNM Main Campus tenure track or research faculty are able to apply to available programs for which they are eligible.
+Please refer to each program's eligibility requirements.
 Preference will be given to non-tenured early career, tenure-track faculty and faculty whose research progress/productivity has been demonstrably affected by the pandemic.
 Recipients must have submitted all reports and requirements from previous OVPR awards.

 For a complete listing of all internal competitions and RFPs please visit the Office of the Vice President for Research InfoReady.